Huia Jahnke

 Huia Jahnke, sometimes known as Huia Tomlins-Jahnke, is a New Zealand academic.
 She is Māori, of Ngāti Kahungunu, Ngāti Toa Rangātira, Ngāi Tahu and Ngāti Hine descent and as of 2018 is a full professor of Māori and indigenous education at Massey University.

 After a master's degree in education and a PhD at Massey University she joined the staff and rose to full professor and head of the school of education.

+Jahnke's book, Mana Tangata: Politics of empowerment, published in 2011, was selected as one of the 180 most significant works of Māori-authored non-fiction.

 Jahnke is married to Bob Jahnke, a professor in the art faculty at Massey.